raschedh/AnomalousDiffusion/README.md

 ### `/main/models`

 Models used for training:
-- Handles both regression (K, alpha) and classification (state).
+- Handles both regression (`K`, `alpha`) and classification (`state`).
 - Uses the same base model 3 times with different output layers.
-  - Total trainable parameters: ~512k × 3 ≈ **1.5M**
+Total trainable parameters: ~512k × 3 ≈ **1.5M**
 - A combined model returning `[K, alpha, state]` can be developed but this is more difficult as it combines regression + classification and requires careful tuning of a weighted loss function.
-- Multiple architectures (e.g., LSTM+CNN, Transformer+Attention) were tested.
-- Final model was selected based on performance.
-- Layer stacking continued until no further improvement (guided by [optuna](https://github.com/optuna/optuna)).
+- Multiple architectures (e.g., LSTM+CNN, Transformer+Attention) were tested but final models performed best.
+Other models did not show performance improvements.
+Layer stacking continued until no further improvement.
-- Model input: (x, y) coordinates per timestep.
-- Model output: timeseries of same length for the variable.
+- Model inputs are (x, y) coordinates per timestep and model output are timeseries of same length for the given variable.
 - If only interested in one variable (e.g., $K$), train only the relevant model.
-- Notebooks are self-contained for modular use, at the cost of some code duplication.
+Notebooks are self-contained for modular use, at the cost of some code duplication.

 ---